ukdataservice/smartmeter/examples/README_examples.md

 makes it easy to develop, share, and reproduce code.
 You can either open these in [R Studio] or in a text editor of your choice, and save it as a `.html` or `.pdf` file.

-For those of you planning on using a text editor to open/run the [R notebooks][R-nb]:
+For those of you planning on using a text editor to open/run the [R notebook][R-nb]:
 ```{r}
 ## Save your .Rmd file (R Notebook) in a directory of your choice.
 Then run the following:
 source("https://raw.githubusercontent.com/ukdataservice/SMRP/master/scripts/utils.R")